oleggrishechkin/react-viewport-list/README.md

 ## Performance

-You should add `will-change: transform` to a container styles for better performance
+You should add `will-change: transform` to a scroll container for better performance

 ```css
 .scroll-container {